 Require weather protection (like awnings or porches) OR letting developers decide on an individual basis.

 Seventy percent of survey respondents prefer requiring weather protection to letting developers decide on an individual basis.

-Have business signs at the top of buildings (tall entry marquee-type overhangs) OR have signs at the storefront/pedestrian-scaled level.
+Have business signs at the top of buildings (tall entry marquee-type providing delivery access on the main streets.